clockworklabs/spacetime-docs/docs/sdks/c-sharp/index-v2.md

 ### Type `Identity`

 A unique public identifier for a client connected to a database.
+See [module docs](/docs/modules/c-sharp) for more details. <!-- TODO: Link to the definition of Identity in the module docs -->

 ### Type `ConnectionId`

 An opaque identifier for a client connection to a database, intended to differentiate between connections from the same [`Identity`](#type-identity).
+See [module docs](/docs/modules/c-sharp) for more details. <!-- TODO: Link to the definition of ConnectionId in the module docs -->